apriltuesday/eva-opentargets/docs/submit-opentargets-batch.md

 * Open Targets JSON schema version (`OT_SCHEMA_VERSION`)
 * Open Targets validator package version (`OT_VALIDATOR_VERSION`)

-At this step, you will need to determine which ClinVar release to use as source (`CLINVAR_RELEASE`).
+Next you will need to determine which ClinVar release to use as source (`CLINVAR_RELEASE`).
 Each Open Targets release is synchronised with a certain Ensembl release version, which is also announced in the aforementioned e-mail.
 Each Ensembl release is, in turn, synchronised with a certain ClinVar version.
 Based on Ensembl version, we can find the ClinVar release associated to an Ensembl release in its [sources page](http://www.ensembl.org/info/genome/variation/species/sources_documentation.html).
 For example, if Ensembl is using ClinVar version “07/2019”, this variable will be set to `2019-07`.
 Note that this is generally *different* from the Open Targets release year and month.

 ```bash
 # Year and month for the upcoming Open Targets release